What referral codes are, how they are different from referral links, and how to create and use them — everything about referral codes in one article.

-A Game of Choice: Referral Program Software vs In-House Referral Programs
+A Game of Choice: Referral Software vs In-House Referral Program

 Making a choice can be tough.
 “Why should I buy your referral solution if I can build it myself?”
 Well, you aren’t the only one wondering!